Tripartite entanglement measure under local operations and classical communication: Introduction

 It is challenging to find proper measures for multipartite entanglement due to the complicated partial separability structure of multipartite systems.
 Indeed, in order to detect genuine multipartite entanglement which is the key resource in multi-party information tasks, the reliable measure needs to meet extra conditions, like being zero for partial separable states and strictly positive for genuinely entangled states~\cite{Ma2011,Szalay2015}.
-Thus, there has been some commonly-used quantifiers, including $\alpha$-entanglement entropy~\cite{Szalay2015} and generalized concurrence~\cite{Hiesmayr2008,Hong2012} which can not detect all genuinely entangled states, and few genuine multipartite entanglement monotones~\cite{Emary2004,Sadhukhan2017,Contreras2019,Guo2022,Li2022}.
+Thus, there has been some commonly-used quantifiers, including $\alpha$-entanglement entropy~\cite{Szalay2015} and generalized concurrence~\cite{Hiesmayr2008,Hong2012} which can not detect all genuinely entangled states, and few genuine multipartite entanglement monotones~\cite{Emary2004,Sadhukhan2017,Contreras2019,Guo2022,Li2022,Puliyil2022}.
 In particular, the concurrence fill, with a nice geometric interpretation as the square root of the concurrence triangle area, was recently proposed to measure the degree of genuine entanglement for the three-qubit system~\cite{Xie2021}, together with an experimental test~\cite{Xie2022}.
 Although it conforms almost all of the necessary conditions mentioned above, a fundamental problem still remains open about whether it is an entanglement monotone, or equivalently, it admits the LOCC-monotonicity.

 Here we first establish the close connections between the concurrence fill and the well-known three-tangle~\cite{Coffman2000} and reduced bipartite concurrences~\cite{Hill1997,Wootters1998,Cohen1998,Divincenzo1999}, of some interest in its own right.
-Then, we solve the above open problem via an explicit example to show that it can be increased under LOCCs {\it on average}, implying it is not an entanglement monotone.
+Then, we solve the above open problem via an explicit example to show that it can be increased under LOCC {\it on average}, implying it is not an entanglement monotone.
 Furthermore, a simple proof of the LOCC-monotonicity of three-tangle is presented, which completes the proof in~\cite{Dur2000}.
-It is also interesting to find that the bipartite concurrence and the squared can have distinct performances under the same LOCCs.
-Finally, we propose a reliable monotone to quantify genuine tripartite entanglement, which can be easily generalized to the general multipartite systems.
+It is also interesting to find that the bipartite concurrence and the squared can have distinct performances under the same LOCC.
+Finally, we conjecture that the area of the triangle with edges corresponding to the bipartite concurrences is an entanglement monotone and also propose a reliable monotone to quantify genuine tripartite entanglement, which can be easily generalized to the general multipartite systems.

 The rest of this work is structured as follows.
 Sec.~\ref{sec2} introduces basic notations and useful relations about the concurrence fill for all pure three-qubit states.
 In Sec.~\ref{sec3}, we address the fundamental issue about whether the concurrence fill is an entanglement monotone or not, and also examine the LOCC-monotonicity of three tangle and bipartite concurrence.
 Sec.~\ref{alternate} proposes a genuine multipartite entanglement monotone for the multipartite quantum system, and the conclusion is made in Sec.~\ref{sec4}.